 Yes, the healthcare system is complex.
 In each patient’s case, there are multiple parties involved, often over long periods of time.
 Not only is handling interaction between humans not easy, but the same can be said of handing over sensitive healthcare data.
 Keeping track of artifacts, projects and data is obviously nothing an Excel-Spreadsheet can do for you.

 To gain and keep an overview of the different construction sites will be helpful to:

 - Not take processes for granted.
 The only given thing is patient experience, and processes have to adapt to that – if not in the short term, then at least in the long run.

 - Gather the data you need – and only the data you need – and generate a patient experience insights hub.

 - Break complex maps / journeys down into high-level vs. detailed maps and make the different parts accessible to the people who need the specific knowledge

 - Break the silos.
 Create cross-silo, cross-functional teams that cooperate on the project and help to navigate the system

-The experience patients have with their treatment does not only have a great impact on their recovery, but also on hard KPIs of healthcare.
+The experience patients have with their healthcare provider does not only have a great impact on their recovery, but also on hard KPIs of healthcare.
 Managing patient experience is thus a must-do for healthcare institutions.
 Working in grown-up, complex systems might require starting small and waiting a long time for first success moments.
 However, even small changes can have a huge impact on a great number of people.
 Approaching the project with realistic expectations can increase both buy-in and the team’s motivation in the long run.

 Now it's about implementing what you've just learned: Create patient-focused journey maps to understand the patient experience and innovate your services.